cnti-testcatalog/testsuite/README.md

 ## Test Suite Information

-To contribute to or use the test suite you can join the slack channel, weekly meetings, and interact in github.
+To contribute to or use the test suite you can join the slack channel, weekly meetings, and interact in GitHub.
 Details: [Test suite](README-testsuite.md).